triestpa/FlickrFeed/README.md

 # FlickrFeed
-Sample android app to display a list of photos on Flickr tagged with "Boston"
+Sample android app to display a list of photos on Flickr tagged with "Boston".